HENNGE/arsenic/docs/contrib/extend.rst

 subclass and set the :py:attr:`arsenic.browsers.Browser.defaults` to a JSON serializable dictionary of default values.
 The class can be passed a dictionary of values to override when instantiated.

+If your :ref:`Browser` does not support the web driver protocol, you can chose a different :py:class:`arsenic.session.Session` class using the :py:attr:`arsenic.browsers.Browser.session_class` attribute.